nyu-cso-s17/recitation13-solutions/README.md

 1 point - The parallel version produces the correct output (299999995) all the time.
 This requires a lock (mutex) variable.
 The sample parallel.c implementation is included in this repository.

-2 points - 1 point for the two answers in the answers.txt file:
+2 points - 1 point for each of the two answers in the answers.txt file:

 	1) Question: Why do you get different outputs?
 		Answer: Because multiple threads update an unprotected global variable concurrently.